20arnav/POPL_Project_Group7/README.md

 Introduction

 Welcome to the Rust File Server Interaction project!
-This project is a collaborative effort by Arnav, Aryan, Amey, and Pranav, under the guidance of Professor Kunal Korgaonkarr.
-The aim of this project is to create a robust file server interaction system in Rust, highlighting its advantages over a similar implementation in the C programming language.
+This project is a collaborative effort by Arnav, Aryan, Amey, and Pranav, under the guidance of Professor Kunal Korgaonkar.
+The aim of this project is to create a robust file server-client system in Rust, highlighting its advantages over a similar implementation in the C programming language.

 Project Description